 The first aspect of our technique is a novel Datalog provenance evaluation strategy that augments the intensional database (IDB) with Proof Annotations and hence allows fast proof tree exploration for all debugging queries, without the need for re-evaluation.
 The exploration uses the proof annotations to construct proof trees for tuples lazily, i.e., a debugging query for a tuple produces the rule and the subproofs of the rule.
 The subproofs when expanded in consecutive debugging queries, will produce a minimal height proof tree for the given tuple.
 Our system also supports non-existence explanations of a tuple.
-In this case, proof annotations are not helpful since they cannot describe non-existent tuples.
-Thus, we adapt an approach from [28] to provide a user-quided procedure for explaining the non-existence of tuples.
+In this case, proof annotations are not helpful, since they cannot describe non-existent tuples.
+Thus, we adapt an approach from [Lee et al. 2018] to provide a user-guided procedure for explaining the non-existence of tuples.

-We implement the provenance evaluation strategy in the synthesis framework of Soufflé [24], to produce specialized data structures and an interactive debugging query system for each logic specification.
-Our approach is tightly integrated into the Soufflé engine, thus achieving high performance and generalizability that no previous provenance approach is able to achieve.
+We implement the provenance evaluation strategy in the synthesis framework of Soufflé [Jordan et al. 2016] to produce specialized data structures and an interactive debugging query system for each logic specification.
+Our approach is tightly integrated into the Soufflé engine and achieves higher performance than existing provenance approaches when more than one provenance query is run.
 We demonstrate the feasibility of our technique through the complex Java points-to framework, DOOP, running the Java DaCapo benchmark suite, which produces tens of millions of output tuples.
-We demonstrate that the initial implementation of our novel provenance method incurs a runtime overhead of $1.27\times$ , and memory consumption overhead of $1.45\times$ on average.
-Thus, our provenance evaluation strategy is capable of processing large datasets with no performance disadvantage compared to existing techniques, while being more flexible for answering debugging queries.
+We demonstrate that the initial implementation of our novel provenance method incurs a runtime overhead of 1.31×, and memory consumption overhead of 1.76× on average.